+One important use of DMN will be to define decision-making logic to be automated using "decision services".
+A decision service exposes one or more decisions from a decision model as a service, which might be consumed (forexample) by a task in a BPMN process model.
+When the service is called, with the necessary input data and decision results, it returns the outputs of the exposed decisions.
+Any decision service encapsulating a DMN decision model will be stateless and have no side effects.
+It might be implemented, for example, as a web service.
+DMN does not specify howsuch services should be implemented, but it allows the functionality of a service to be defined against a decisionmodel.
 One important use of DMN will be to define decision-making logic to be automated using decision services.
 When the decision service is invoked externally, it might be implemented, for example, as a web service.
-DMN does not specify how such services should be implemented, but it allows the functionality of a service to be defined against a decision model.
+DMN does not specify how such services should be implemented, but it allows the functionality of a service to be defined against a decisionmodel.
+One is invoked externally, it might be implemented, for example, as a web service.
+DMN does not specify how such services should be implemented, but it allows the functionality of a service to be defined against a decisionmodel.
 The decision service therefore must be defined in a DRD.
-When invoked internally from a decision the decision service is invoked, similar to a BKM, by binding expressions in the logic of the calling decision to parameters in the invoked decision service.
+When invoked internally from a decision the decision service is invoked, simila BKM, by binding expressions in the logic of the calling decision to parameters in the invoked decision service.